jamoma/hooks_and_builds/readme.md

 This repository is used by the bec's server.

-When JamomaCore gets a new push on "master" it will compile the source, update the download page of the website and push to JamomaWebsite
+When JamomaCore gets a new push on "master" it will compile the source, update the download page of the website and push to JamomaWebsite "master" branch

 Then JamomaWebsite gets a new push on "master" it will compile the site source code, and push to the website